jess-3-wq/coffee-store-for-jess/README.md

 # coffee-store-for-jess
 Welcome to Jesse's Coffee-Shop Challenge!
-This project is a Python-based simulation of a coffee shop with three primary models: Customer, Coffee, and Order.
+This project is a Python-based simulation of a coffee shop with three models: Customer, Coffee, and Order.
 Each model is designed with strict attribute validation.

  Project Structure
  coffee-shop-challenge/